sajanssens/codedocent/slides/slides/30-variance2/01-slides.md

 		es.add(new ProductOwner());  // write Employee ✅
 	}
 	```
+   - perfectly valid code in this context... <!-- .element: class="fragment" -->
 - If <!-- .element: class="fragment" --> calling `f.payAll(developers)` was allowed...
   - ... a <!-- .element: class="fragment" --> `ProductOwner` could get added to a group of developers!
-- That <!-- .element: class="fragment" --> generates a lot of spaghetti 🍝🍝🍝🍝
+  - ... would <!-- .element: class="fragment" --> generate a lot of spaghetti 🍝🍝🍝🍝

 ---